The

 "Concern" over the actors’ weight.

-There is so much criticism of these actors' bodies, I swear we've replaced our personalities with projection, adopting judgment of others in place of where our personalities should be.
-We've missed the point of the story so thoroughly, we're reenacting Wicked's entire premise IRL.
+There is so much criticism of these actors' bodies, I swear we've missed the point of the story so thoroughly, we're reenacting Wicked's entire premise IRL.

 Let's be clear: public commentary on strangers' bodies freezes a moment in time and strips it of context, history, and humanity.
-In doing so, it reverse-engineers a moral narrative that positions the commenter as righteous.
+In doing so, it reverse-engineers a moral narrative that positions the commenter as righteous and virtuous.
 It reduces real people to surfaces—case studies without consent, nuance, or expertise.

 What Is This Feeling?